 Back to Dublin

 After the Dark Hedges is was straight back to Dublin.
-I used the journey for communication and sorting out my photos and before I noticed we were back on Grafton Street.
+I used the journey for communication and sorting out my photos.
+Then before I noticed we were back on Grafton Street.

 I felt so happy for having been on this Giant’s Causeway day trip.
-The tour gave me so much as it took me to one of the most beautiful parts if Ireland.
+The tour gave me so much, taking me to one of the most beautiful parts if Ireland.
 The itinerary was well planned and the guide very informative.
 And what I especially liked was that I was free to explore the sights on my own and didn’t have to walk with the group.

 As I am a blogger I love to take photos from different ankles and always walk a bit off the path.
 On this tour I had a chance to do exactly what I wanted without causing delay to the rest of the group.